valerivardanyan/GW-Cosmo/README.md

 # GW-Cosmo

-Analysis pipeline accompanying Canas-Herrera, Contigiani, Vardanyan [arXiv:].
+Analysis pipeline accompanying Canas-Herrera, Contigiani, Vardanyan [arXiv:2105.04262](https://arxiv.org/abs/2105.04262).
 Please cite this paper when making use of the repository.

 Prerequisites